Lecturing & Judging History

 Serdar Yener’s masterpieces are displayed in museums at Champagne FRANCE, Culinary Art SWITZERLAND and National Museum of SINGAPORE.

-Has judged in major culinary competitions in MALAYSIA, SINGAPORE, AUSTRALIA and World Pastry Championships USA.
+Has judged in major culinary competitions in MALAYSIA, SINGAPORE, INDIA,

 Invited on many occasions to different countries to give seminars and demonstrations on sugar and chocolate work.

 Has coached young pastry chefs, regional and national teams in multiple international competitions.